-What staff should do if they have concerns that children are at risk from or involved with serious violent crime violent crime.
+All staff should be aware of indicators which may signal that children are at risk from or are involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, signs of assault or unexplained injuries.